 - Counseling And Testing Center

 The Counseling and Testing Center provides professional counseling services aimed at helping students gain a better understanding of themselves and their opportunities.
 Personal counseling and psychotherapy are available.

 University policy requires that all students living on campus contract a dining plan.
 If a student has a dietary requirement, every effort is made to meet the student’s individual need.
 The director of Dining Services should be contacted for additional information concerning this service.

 - Ragsdale/Mendenhall Residence Hall | 334-5636

 Housing and Residence Life facilities are traditional and suite style.
-Students who plan to live on campus and need accommodations should speak with Housing and Residence Life and The Office of Disability Services.
-For more information refer to Housing and Residence Life website at http://hrl.uncg.edu/ and The Office Disability Services Disclosure Form at http://www.uncg.edu/ods/
+Students who plan to live on campus and need accommodations should speak with Housing and Residence Life and the Office of Accessibility Resources and Services.
+For more information refer to Housing and Residence Life website at http://hrl.uncg.edu/ and the Office of Accessibility Resources and Services Disclosure Form at http://ods.uncg.edu/apps/voluntaryDisclosureForm/

 - Leadership and Service-Learning

 Leadership and Service-Learning offers a range of programs for students who are interested in developing leadership skills, and volunteering in the UNCG/Greensboro/Triad community.
 For more information on upcoming events, go to http://olsl.uncg.edu/.

 The Learning Assistance Center (LAC) is an academic support program sponsored by the Student Success Center.
 LAC offers free tutoring for 100-200 level courses and workshops on academic skills.
 Students may request tutoring online at http://success.uncg.edu/lac.